Preventing Altitude Sickness when Climbing Kilimanjaro

 But on Kilimanjaro you will get what you pay for.

-And there is something else to keep in mind: the low budget "cowboy" operators not only have lower success rates, there is also a bigger risk that something goes seriously wrong.
+There is something else to keep in mind: The low budget "cowboy" operators not only have lower success rates, there is also a bigger risk that something goes seriously wrong.
 And on Kilimanjaro that can mean that someone dies.

 Book with a quality operator.
 To find out more about how to find those, what to look for and what prices to expect, see the pages about the cost of a Kilimanjaro climb and Kilimanjaro tour operators.